Skip to main content

 Price

 Oura's latest edition, Oura Ring 4, comes in the smooth-designed Horizon style and starts at $349 for silver and black colors, ranging up to $499 for gold and rose gold.
-The Oura app subscription is also required to get more than basic information and costs $5.99 per month or $69.99 annually.
+It's also made entirely of titanium.
+The Oura app subscription is also required to access more detailed information and costs $5.99 per month or $69.99 annually.

-The older 3rd generation Oura Ring also comes in the Horizon style, or additionally, a plateaued Heritage style.
+The older 3rd generation Oura Ring has a titanium exterior with an epoxy interior.
+Like the 4, it also comes in the Horizon style, or you can choose the plateaued Heritage style.
 Consumers can no longer get either style in rose gold or gold, but it is available in four other colors: silver and black (now discounted to $199.99 from $299) and Stealth and brushed titanium (now discounted to $229 from $349).

 Winner: Oura Ring Gen 3